aharris2404/microsoft-movie-recommendations/project_notes.md

 ## Defining Success

 Q: How are we defining success?
+A: Maximum total revenue with a minimum of 20% ROI

 ### Methodology
 * ROI good, but more about maximizing total profit than about maximizing rate (Microsoft cares more about making 100 mil on a 200 mil investment than making 5 on a 1 investment)